louisaslett/mlmc/README.md

 ## Acknowledgements

-Louis Aslett is supported by the i-like programme grant (EPSRC grant reference number EP/K014463/1 <http://www.i-like.org.uk>).
-Tigran Nagapetyan and Sebastian Vollmer are supported by EPSRC Grant EP/N000188/1.
+Louis Aslett was supported by the i-like programme grant (EPSRC grant reference number EP/K014463/1 <http://www.i-like.org.uk>) when this package was first conceived.
+Tigran Nagapetyan and Sebastian Vollmer were supported by EPSRC Grant EP/N000188/1.

 ## Citation